How to Format USB Drives in Linux

 Method 3: Format USB Using GParted Tool

 Formatting via GParted takes the most time as it involves an additional step – installing the tool.
-However, it is a handy tool that you can use even after you have finished formatting the USB drive.
+However, it is a handy tool you can use even after formatting the USB drive.

 Follow the steps below to format a USB drive using the GParted tool.